Rahul14singh/peer_to_peer_networking_protocol/README.md

 5. launcher_moonSatellite.py peer_receiver_moonSatellite.py  peer_sender_moonSatellite.py
 6. peer_receiver_earth.py

-The launcher_* scripts will start creating dummy data and peer_sender_* scripts will start sending it and the peer_receiver_* scripts will start receiving the data on all peers.
+The launcher_* scripts will generate dummy data, the peer_sender_* scripts will transmit the data, and the peer_receiver_* scripts will capture the data on all peers.